 My two other bags have been very helpful for my travels though, I am able to choose what one I want or bring them both.
 Again, before traveling make sure your bags fit in the regulation carry on size in the area you are going.
 You don’t want to be charged extra or to be made to check your bag.
 I also find it super helpful to have a weekender bag that has the option to attach to your roll luggage.
 This helps to navigate through airports easier.
 That being said, I also recommend luggage with 8 wheels to maneuver with ease.
 On all my bags I have locks for a little increase of safety, this has come in handy when luggage has gotten lost.

-Any other packing tips you have found helpful?
+Are there any other packing tips for studying abroad you have found helpful?
 Let me know!